 Wondering where your little one can ride a scooter around Oakland?
 I have unwittingly become an expert.
-Scooting is the new recess.
 Two scooters and two helmets are permanently in my trunk.
 My scooting squad is ready for adventure wherever we happen to go.
-I love scooting for my kids because it is a super easy way to get outside, learn balance and stay active.
+I love scooting for my kids because it is a super-easy way to get outside, learn balance, and stay active.

 Oakland (and Piedmont) Places I Love to Scooter with Little Ones